Germany: Right-wing criminality at a record high | DW | 04.05.2021

 Germany's Interior Minister Horst Seehofer presented the official statistics for politically motivated crimes committed in 2020 on Tuesday.

-The minister expressed concerns over increasing incidences of politically motivated crimes, especially those carried out by right-wing extremists, such as the murder of 11 young people with a migration-background in the city of Hanau in February last year.
+The minister expressed concerns over increasing incidences of politically motivated crimes, especially those carried out by right-wing extremists, such as the murder of 11 young people with immigrant heritage in the city of Hanau in February last year.

-"Politically-motivated crimes are increasing significantly," Seehofer said, adding that 8.5% more cases were recorded in 2020 than the previous year.
+"Politically motivated crimes are increasing significantly," Seehofer said, adding that 8.5% more cases were recorded in 2020 over the previous year.

 The data is very "concerning" because it represents a dangerous trend, despite only representing around 1% of all crimes, he added.